ErhardLabs/ge/plugins/pixelyoursite/readme.txt

 = PixelYourSite 5.0.8 =

 * AddToCart new option: fire the event on the Checkout Page.
-It will be helpful for some websites with customised structure.
+It will be helpful for some websites with customized structure.

 * The AddToCart event was improved to work with AJAX buttons on single product pages.
 This will help to catch events on a number of themes that use AJAX on the product pages.